yousss811/CodePath-Pre-Work-Memory-Game/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 If I had more time to work on the project, I would first complete the rest of the optional features, such as the time limit.
 Since this project is being used as a learning project, what I like to do is read arbritary articles that have general relavence to the project I'm working on and use that as inpiration to add extra features to my project.
 For example, I was reaing an article on using Databases with web apps.
-Something that would be very interesting to add to this project would be a database that would store the highscore
+Using this as my inspiration, I could implement a score system then store highscores in a database and use this information on a highscore tab on the web app.

 ## License

-    Copyright [YOUR NAME]
+    Copyright Youssef Shoala

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.